annejohnson/annejohnson.github.io/README.markdown

 - Clone it
 - `bundle install`
 - Run `rake sass` to compile stylesheets
-- Run `jekyll serve` to compile the site & run the server
+- Run `rake serve` to compile the site & run the server
 - Run `rake deploy` to 🚢